 A tactic is to make employees complete questionnaires on which they answer a couple of short questions each about their colleagues.
 In this questionnaire, ask what they believe to be the said employee’s strengths and what areas their colleague can improve.

 Management can’t track remote employees’ productivity using manual methods or policies.
 Thankfully, loads of software are available to remote working as efficient as it can be.

 Some of these tools include:

 Teamwork offers an advanced platform for client work and helps you organize everything, track each billable minute, and ensure every project is delivered on time and within budget.
 You can scale your client service team or business with project management functionality inside the Teamwork platform.

-Unlike project management software, you can create projects, tasks, add comments, and upload files.
+Unlike project management software, you can create projects, and tasks, add comments and upload files.
 Teamwork allows you to get everything in a central location.
 View your projects as a board view, Gantt chart, or task list.
 Customize Teamwork according to your hand experience and start your work.

 Integrate Teamwork with the tools that you are using to run your business.
 Start working together and see how Teamwork will be helpful for your teams by taking a 30-day free trial.
 Use it for free forever if you are a small team or choose a plan according to your business needs at $10/month/user.

 Now work without limits with the Monday.com work OS.
 You can build, scale, and run your team workflows on a single platform precisely.
 It also helps you manage projects, markets, sales and CRM, design and creativity, software development, task, operations, contacts, and many more.